123ssk321/msc-thesis/benchmark/datasets/README.md

 `dataset` can take one of the following values: '`ba_shapes`', '`tree_grid`', '`ba_2motif`'.

-**Real Datasets**: MUTAG (graph classification).
-There are no variations of this dataset because it has original features.
+**Real Datasets**: MUTAG (graph classification) and Cora (link prediction).
+There are no variations of these datasets because they have original features.